Take Home Pay / Salary Calculator

 You may negotiate with your employer to decrease your salary in return for specific non-cash perks.

-Starting April 2017, most of these arrangements will only offer National Insurance savings but not income tax savinga.
+Starting April 2017, most of these arrangements will only offer National Insurance savings but not income tax savings.

 Taxable Benefits